Psychedelic Drug Laws in Switzerland: A Novel Approach

 Legalizing a substance eliminates all penalties and fines and creates a legal market.
 The state no longer prosecutes the user.

 Key Takeaways: What’s the Future of Psychedelics in Switzerland?

-Switzerland took a risk by stepping outside the box in its approach to drugs.
-Its four-pillar approach (prevention, therapy, harm reduction, and law enforcement) has been successful in lowering crime, overdose, HIV, and addiction.
+Switzerland took a risk by stepping outside the box in its drug approach.
+Its four-pillar approach (prevention, therapy, harm reduction, and law enforcement) has successfully lowered crime, overdose, HIV, and addiction.